mikumikudice/leaf/README.md

 # <img src="icon.png">

 **leaf** (Love's Extensions And Facilities) is collection of libraries and classes for LÖVE.
-The structure of code and name of functions is entirely based on [Pyxel](https://github.com/kitao/pyxel).
+The structure of code and functions' names is entirely based on [Pyxel](https://github.com/kitao/pyxel).

 leaf is open source and free to use.